Sam and Bucky: the 80s Want Their Plot Cliches Back

 I enjoyed parts of this episode.
 But the way the plot, motivations, and logistics keep crashing through my willing suspension of disbelief leaves me worrying that I’m not going to enjoy the series at the end.

-Because I like the MCU versions of Bucky and Sam so much, I will undoubted stick it out.
+Because I like the MCU versions of Bucky and Sam so much, I will undoubtedly stick it out.
 I just hope I don’t regret it.

 You may find these other reviews useful: